github/developer.github.com/content/v3/orgs/hooks.md

 {{/tip}}

 Organization webhooks allow you to receive HTTP `POST` payloads whenever certain events happen within the organization.
 Subscribing to these events makes it possible to build integrations that react to actions on GitHub.com.
+For more information on actions you can subscribe to, check out our [Events documentation][webhook-events].

 ## Scopes & Restrictions